Seg2Track-SAM2: SAM2-based Multi-object Tracking and Segmentation: Abstract

 \section{Abstract}

-Autonomous systems require robust Multi-Object Tracking (MOT) capabilities to operate reliably in dynamic environments.
-MOT ensures consistent object identity assignment and precise spatial delineation.
-Recent advances in foundation models, such as SAM2, have demonstrated strong zero-shot generalization for video segmentation, but their direct application to MOTS (MOT+Segmentation) remains limited by insufficient identity management and memory efficiency.
-This work introduces Seg2Track-SAM2, a framework that integrates pre-trained object detectors with SAM2 and a novel Seg2Track module to address track initialization, track management, and reinforcement.
-The proposed approach requires no fine-tuning and remains detector-agnostic.
-Experimental results on KITTI MOT and KITTI MOTS benchmarks show that Seg2Track-SAM2 achieves state-of-the-art (SOTA) performance, ranking fourth overall in both car and pedestrian classes on KITTI MOTS, while establishing a new benchmark in association accuracy (AssA).
-Furthermore, a sliding-window memory strategy reduces memory usage by up to 75\% with negligible performance degradation, supporting deployment under resource constraints.
-These results confirm that Seg2Track-SAM2 advances MOTS by combining robust zero-shot tracking, enhanced identity preservation, and efficient memory utilization.
+Autonomous-driving perception systems require robust Multi-Object Tracking (MOT) to operate reliably in dynamic environments.
+MOT maintains consistent object identities across frames while preserving spatial accuracy.
+Recent foundation models, such as SAM2, provide promptable video segmentation without task-specific fine-tuning.
+However, their direct application to Multi-Object Tracking and Segmentation (MOTS) remains limited by the absence of explicit identity management mechanisms and by growing memory requirements during tracking.
+This work introduces Seg2Track-SAM2, a framework that integrates pretrained object detectors with SAM2 and a dedicated Seg2Track module to support track initialization, data association, and track refinement.
+The method operates without dataset-specific fine-tuning and remains detector-agnostic.
+Experimental evaluation on the KITTI MOTS and MOTS Challenge benchmarks shows that Seg2Track-SAM2 ranks fourth overall in both datasets while achieving the highest association accuracy (AssA) among compared methods.
+In addition, a sliding-window memory strategy reduces memory usage by up to 75\% with minimal impact on tracking performance, enabling deployment under resource constraints.
+Together, these results indicate that Seg2Track-SAM2 improves identity consistency and memory efficiency in MOTS without requiring dataset-specific training.
 The code is available at \url{https://github.com/hcmr-lab/Seg2Track-SAM2}